ernesto27/system-design/keyvaluedb/tutorial/TUTORIAL.md

 - Update database files path

-I am not expend much time explaining things abouts golang sintax so i assume that you have go installed, you have basic knowledge of the language and at least create some basic project , if not please check the official documentation https://golang.org/doc/
+I am not expend much time explaining things abouts golang sintax so i assume that you have go installed, you have basic knowledge of the language and at least create some basic project, if you need a refresh take a look here https://gobyexample.com/.

 ### Create go project

-To start this project create a new folde called "keyvaluedb" go into that and create a new go module with the name keyvaluedb ( you can change this name for the name you want, is not important at this moment)
+To start this project create a new folde called "keyvaluedb" go into that and create a new go module with the name keyvaluedb ( you can change this name for the name you want, if you do that remberber imports path where import local files)

 ```bash
 mkdir keyvaluedb && cd keyvaluedb && go mod init keyvaluedb
 ```

-Add a new file main.go and paste or write the following code to check at least that everything is working
+Add a new file main.go and paste or write the following code to check at least that everything is working fine.

 main.go
 ```go